-Lela is the award-winning author of Blacklisted from the PTA and Who Peed on My Yoga Mat?
-Her latest book, Faking Balance: Adventures in Work and Life, will be available September 18.
+Lela Davidson is the award-winning author of Blacklisted from the PTA, Who Peed on My Yoga Mat? and Faking Balance: Adventures in Work and Life.
 She has been a freelance journalist and commentator for NBC News/TODAY Moms, iVillage and The Huffington Post.
+She speaks nationally on media, marketing, women in leadership, and faking work life balance.

 As seen on: